Johns Hopkins Hospital Broadway Center - Baltimore Maryland

 Johns Hopkins Hospital Broadway Center - Baltimore, MD

-Johns Hopkins Hospital Broadway Center is treatment facility located at 911 North Broadway in the 21205 zip code in Baltimore, MD that offers medication-assisted substance abuse treatment.
-It accepts adult men, adult women and people with trauma into its treatment program.
-Johns Hopkins Hospital Broadway Center provides relapse prevention from naltrexone, methadone maintenance and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by Johns Hopkins Hospital Broadway Center consist of anger management, contingency management/motivational incentives and trauma-related counseling.
+Johns Hopkins Hospital Broadway Center is treatment center located at 911 North Broadway in the 21205 zip code in Baltimore, MD that offers medication-assisted treatment for addiction.
+It accepts adult women, adult men and people with trauma into its treatment service.
+Johns Hopkins Hospital Broadway Center provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance to adults and young adults.
+Some of the treatment approaches used by Johns Hopkins Hospital Broadway Center consist of 12-step facilitation, motivational interviewing and contingency management/motivational incentives.

 Address: 911 North Broadway, Baltimore, MD 21205